kubernetes/website/content/en/docs/tasks/tools/install-kubectl-windows.md

 ### Enable shell autocompletion

-kubectl provides autocompletion support for Bash, Zsh, Fish, and Powershell, which can save you a lot of typing.
+kubectl provides autocompletion support for Bash, Zsh, Fish, and PowerShell, which can save you a lot of typing.

-Below are the procedures to set up autocompletion for Powershell.
+Below are the procedures to set up autocompletion for PowerShell.

 {{< include "included/optional-kubectl-configs-pwsh.md" >}}